Indigeneity, Heritage and Vernacular Histories

 The sessions will be organised around comparative-typological themes, providing the foundation for analysis of the similarities and differences among different subgroups of Austronesian languages.
 Upon successful completion of this course, you should be familiar with the salient typological profiles of the Austronesian languages, and you should be able to do typological research on relevant morphosyntactic topics, including presentation and justification of your analyses and results.

 This course is of international standard, and can be taken for credit.
 It is an intermediate level course of linguistics, equivalent to the ANU’s 2000-level course (6 units).
-A detailed course outline and preliminary reading will be posted soon.

 Chapter 1 of Blust, Robert.
 2013.
 The Austronesian Languages (the revised edition).
 Canberra: Asia-Pacific Linguistics.